 - This is different than the cells elsewhere in our body.
 In most of the rest of our body, we are constantly making new cells to replace the dying cells.
 For example, our red blood cells exchange entirely every 120 days.

 - After birth, your child’s brain begins to create connections, called synapses, between the neurons.
 Everything a child experiences creates neural connections.
 Everything they see, hear, smell, touch, taste, and think about creates connections.

 - By the time they are two years old, their brain is creating as many as two million new connections every second.

 - A child will prune away many of these connections as they get older.
 These connections are strengthened or weakened in response to experiences, which is why early experiences are critical to brain development.

-- Your child’s brain is shaped by all their childhood experiences and the environment in which they grow up.
+- Your child’s brain is shaped by their genes, all their childhood experiences, and the environment in which they grow up.